-- As observed at all stations, dissolved oxygen concentrations remained steady with exception of two warmer periods on Feb 26th and Mar 7th.
-This trend was not as obvious at Big Pond due to ice cover.
+- As observed at all stations, dissolved oxygen concentrations slowly decreasing as water temperature increases.
 All values remained above the CCME guidelines for aquatic life for early and other life stages of cold water biota.

 \All hydrometric data is provisional and is subject to correction.
-Please consult Water survey of Canada for finalized data and interpretation.
+Please consult Water Survey of Canada for finalized data and interpretation.